dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-no-docker.md

 ---
 type: docs
-title: "Run Dapr in self-hosted mode without Docker"
+title: "How-To: Run Dapr in self-hosted mode without Docker"
 linkTitle: "Run without Docker"
 weight: 30000
 description: "How to deploy and run Dapr in self-hosted mode without Docker installed on the local machine"